GeorgeWilliamStrong/multimodal-hybrid-parsing/tests/output/markdown/heuristic_cuda_img_desc_smolVlm/[maths-and-diagrams] ey-gen-ai-report.md

                                                                                                                         - · Support for Open-Source ecosystem: Development of an open-source ecosystem for basic algorithms and training datasets can help Indian entities and start-ups develop their own Gen AI products and fast-track indigenous innovation.
 A similar approach is being followed in jurisdictions such as the UAE and EU.

 <!-- image -->
-**Image Description:** In this image there is a yellow color background.
-In the center of the image there is a line drawing of a person's head.
+**AI-Generated Image Description:** In the picture I can see a head in yellow color.
+In the head I can see the number 1011100000.
 <!-- end image description -->